devlop-suraj/portfolio/README.md

 ## 📄 License

-This portfolio is open source and available for personal and commercial use.
+This portfolio is open source but not available for personal and commercial use.
+©devlop-suraj
 ---

 **Built with ❤️ for showcasing AI/ML & Data Science expertise**